georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 Supervisor: [Prof. Oliver E. Jensen](https://personalpages.manchester.ac.uk/staff/oliver.jensen/)

-## Graphene Summer Internship - The University of Manchester (2016)
+## Summer Internship - The Optimal Composition of a Graphene-Polymer Sheet Which Reduces Material Deformation (The University of Manchester, 2016)

 Abstract:

 We will consider the structural properties of a graphene sheet which is bounded to a polymer layer and suspended over a microscopic cavity.
 This project will examine how varying the composition of a graphene-polymer sheet result in different vibrations when placing the composite material under pressure.
-We consider varying both the thickness and stiffness of the polymer to deduce the optimal composition which prevents bending in the material.
+We consider varying both the thickness and stiffness of the polymer to deduce the optimal composition which prevents deformation in the material.

 Supervisors: [Dr. Gareth Wyn Jones](https://personalpages.manchester.ac.uk/staff/gareth.jones-10/) and [Prof. William J. Parnell](https://www.research.manchester.ac.uk/portal/william.j.parnell.html)